OpenSLO/OpenSLO/README.md

 Field `type` can be omitted because the type will be inferred from the DataSource when `metricSourceRef` is specified.

-An example of **thresholdMetric** without specifying DataSource name and kind:
+An example **thresholdMetric** that does not reference a defined DataSource:

 ```yaml
 thresholdMetric: